ptheru/aws-serverless-microservices-lambda-power-tuning/README.md

 6. Choose the **Ramp up** load profile, 10 virtual users, and a two-minute duration.
 7. Run the test and review throughput, average response time, percentile latency, and errors.

-Do not commit an API key, AWS credential, account-specific ARN, or private endpoint to the repository.

-## Key takeaways

-- Serverless performance decisions should be based on measurements rather than memory size alone.
-- Higher Lambda memory can substantially reduce execution duration because it also provides more CPU.
-- The cheapest configuration and fastest configuration may be different.
-- Average latency alone is incomplete; P95 and P99 expose slower requests that affect user experience.
-- Optimization is complete only after the selected configuration is validated again using the same load-test conditions.

 ## References